This post may contain affiliate links.

-The dish has many different names.
-Fry up is by far the most common alternative, although the Welsh, Scots and Irish would name it after them with Northern Island calling it an Ulster breakfast or fry up.
+A full English breakfast has many different names.
+Fry-up is by far the most common alternative name, although the Welsh, Scots and Irish would name it after them with Northern Ireland calling it an Ulster breakfast, Ulster fry, or fry-up.
 Sunday or country breakfast is another name this meal goes by in the US.

 What’s in a Full English Breakfast?